(1900 Times Atlas of the World)

 View of Kimi

 The anonymous appearance of today's Kimi hides its very ancient past.
 It is located on a low plateau at the eastern tip of Negroponte.
-In the VIIIth century BC settlers from Ancient Kimi founded Cuma in today's Gulf of Naples.
-Cuma soon became one of the richest colonies in what the Romans called Magna Grecia, the southern part of the Italian peninsula and the eastern part of Sicily, which both were part of the Greek world.
+In the VIIIth century BC settlers from ancient Kyme founded Cumae in today's Gulf of Naples.
+Cumae soon became one of the richest colonies in what the Romans called Magna Grecia (Great Greece), the southern part of the Italian peninsula and the eastern part of Sicily, which both were part of the Greek world.
 A round ruin having the appearance of a tower is actually a former wind mill.

 Introductory page on the Venetian Fortresses in Greece